 - MDA will be US mailing the flyer and application to all current cover crop program participants – so watch your mailbox for it.

-- Sign up for this program will be handled by mail.
-Applications are to be mailed to the Charles SCD and must be postmarked by July 17.
+- Sign up for this program will be handled by mail again this year.
+Applications are to be mailed to the Charles SCD and must be postmarked or dropped at our office by July 16.
+Address is below.

-- Make sure you consult the planting chart for planting incentive deadlines.
-Some have changed.
+- As always, make sure you consult the planting chart for planting incentive details and deadlines.

-- Cover crop that goes in behind hemp or millet is now eligible for the program.
+- Cover crop that goes in behind corn, soybeans, sorghum, tobacco, vegetables, hemp or millet is eligible for the program.

 - We suggest emailing us with a heads up when you mail your application.